 E-books have taken a number of forms.
 Initially they were intended to be read on dedicated hardware devices.
-However take-up was very slow, because of cost, lack of available hardware, poor on-screen readability and lack of a robust catalogue of available titles [7].
+However take-up outside North America was very slow, because of cost, lack of available hardware, and poor on-screen readability.
 The norm now, particularly in higher education, is for a software solution (such as Adobe) run on a PC, laptop or PDA.
 Given their portability and multiple functionality, the last two devices seem destined to push out the dedicated reader.

 Approaches to e-books in terms of functionality are dominated by the metaphor of the book and the database.
-Gibbons, Peters and Bryan [6] define seven types of functionality, including: physical functionality of the device (such as readability, ergonomics), functionality that helps read the content (such as searchability, navigational tools), enhancing functionality (such as inclusion of multimedia, links to data and bulletin boards), functionality that places the content in a context (such as links to other e-content, inter-textual searchability), functionality that helps the reader "possess" the text (such as making annotations, printing), and functionality that supports library activities (such as preserving the confidentiality of users, being "scrubbable").
+Gibbons, Peters and Bryan (2003, 6-22) define seven types of functionality, including: physical functionality of the device (such as readability, ergonomics), functionality that helps read the content (such as searchability, navigational tools), enhancing functionality (such as inclusion of multimedia, links to data and bulletin boards), functionality that places the content in a context (such as links to other e-content, inter-textual searchability), functionality that helps the reader 'possess' the text (such as making annotations, printing), and functionality that supports library activities (such as preserving the confidentiality of users, being 'scrubbable').